Dealing With a Breakup: How to Heal Properly and Love Yourself Again?

-A breakup can leave a void in your life that, unless you deliberately fill with something positive, might create a bad habit.
-Hobbies and interest are one great way to take control of your life and decide what to come into your life.
+A breakup can leave a void in your life that, unless you deliberately fill it with something positive, might create a bad habit.
+Hobbies and interests are one great way to take control of your life and decide what to come into your life.

 Remember: Nature abhors a vacuum, whatever comes out of your life will be replaced with something new.